-Remove the burner head.
+1. Remove the burner head.
 Refer to Figure 10-3.
-Loosen the three fixing screws (1) and remove head (2) from burner.
+Loosen the two fixing screws (1) and remove head (2) from the burner.

-Figure 10-3: Burner head, recirculation tube (if fitted) diffuser and nozzle holder
+Figure 10-3: Burner head, diffuser and nozzle holder

-- Check the nozzle is correct for the required boiler output.
+- Check the nozzle (7) is correct for the required boiler output.
 Refer to Table 2-3 for the correct nozzle size and type for the required boiler output. - If the nozzle needs to be replaced remove the diffuser/ electrode assembly.
-Refer to Figure 10-3. - Using a 4 mm Allen key, loosen the diffuser fixing screw (3) on the electrode assembly. - Lift diffuser/electrode assembly (5) up and off the nozzle holder. - Disconnect both ignition leads (4) from the electrodes. - 4.
-Use a 16 mm spanner to remove/re-fit the nozzle (8), whilst holding the nozzle holder (6) using a 19 mm spanner.
+Refer to Figure 10-3. - Using a 3 mm Allen key, loosen the diffuser fixing screw (3) on the electrode assembly. - Lift the diffuser/electrode assembly (5) up and off the nozzle holder. - Disconnect both ignition leads (4) from the electrodes. - 4.
+Use a 16mm spanner to remove /re-fit the nozzle, whilst holding the nozzle holder (6) using another 16mm spanner.